auth0/docs/articles/server-platforms/servicestack.md

 ### 1. Create a simple MVC3 website and install ServiceStack through NuGet

-For this example, we will use the standard template that ships with Visual Studio 2012.
-Select __"FILE -> New project -> ASP.NET Web Application -> Empty"__ and choose MVC template.
+For this example, we will use the standard template that ships with Visual Studio.
+Select __"FILE -> New project -> ASP.NET Web Application -> MVC"__ .

 Once the default template unfolds, use NuGet to install the **ServiceStack.Host.Mvc** nuget, running the command: